-In New Guinea, Australians reoccupy Kokoda and its airfield on way from Port Moresby to Buna, New Guinea.
+In New Guinea, Australians reoccupy Kokoda and its airfield on the way from Port Moresby to Buna.

-In US elections, future Supreme Court member Earl Warren is elected governor of California.
+Future US Supreme Court justice Earl Warren is elected governor of California.

 At Bell Island, Newfoundland, torpedo from German U-boat U-518 hits dock, the only direct German attack on North American land in the war; two ships are sunk.